FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 ---

 Access widening is a type of [class tweaking](../classtweaker) used to loosen the access limits of classes, methods and fields.
 This includes making them public, extendable and/or mutable.

-Before using access wideners, you must first set up a class tweaker file as described in the [introduction](../classtweaker).

-Access widening is an alternative to [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors) for accessing fields and methods.
-There are two situations where accessors are insufficient and access widening is needed:
+To access fields or methods, it can be an alternative to [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), but there are two situations where [accessors](https://wiki.fabricmc.net/tutorial:mixin_accessors) are insufficient and access widening is necessary:

 - Needing to access a (package) private class
 - Needing to override a final method or subclass a final class.

-Note that, unlike [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), [class tweaking](../classtweaker) only works on minecraft code, and not on other mods.
+Note that, unlike [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), [class tweaking](../classtweaker) only works on Vanilla Minecraft classes, and not on other mods.

-As with other types of [class tweaking](../classtweaker), in order for access changes to show up in the decompiled source, run the `genSources` gradle task and reload the gradle project in the IDE.

 ## Access Directives {#access-directives}

-Access widener entries use a directive keyword at the start of the line to specify the modification to perform on the target.
+Access widener entries start with one of three directive keywords to specify the type of modification to apply.

 ### Accessible {#accessible}